Calling all aspiring artists, writers, film-makers and anyone interested in the environment!

 All prizes are gift cards – choose the one you prefer!

 This is a project for people who live, work or study in Oldham.
-We especially want to reach communities with strong links across the world affected by global warming, including refugee groups.
-If you’re a school, college or community group we can offer a free workshop with detailed suggestions, practical advice and answers to any questions about the competition.
+We especially want to reach people and communities who aren’t so involved as yet in the climate movement.
+If you’re a school, college or community group we can offer a free workshop in creative media production about climate change and ecocide, and also answer any questions about the competition.

-This is a project by Crossing Footprints for Oldham Library.
+This is a project by Crossing Footprints for Oldham Libraries, in partnership with Community Arts North West.
 A parallel competition is taking place with libraries in Bremen and Hamburg in Germany.
 The results will be presented together along with the chance to connect with people from Germany.
-All libraries are especially interested to involve communities who have migrated to Europe.

-Additional partners in the project are Community Arts North West, Greater Manchester Libraries of Sanctuary and Peshkar.
+Additional partners in the project are Greater Manchester Libraries of Sanctuary.
 Financially supported by Arts Council England and CILIP.

 What are we looking for?